 When temperatures warm, water melts below the snow surface and flows in river-like patterns downhill.
 As the water flows, a tunnel of air forms and melts the snow from underneath.
 On steep slopes and in areas with deep gullies, larger chutes/tunnels may form.
 Much like a crevasse, these chutes/tunnels may not be evident on the snow surface though sometimes the snow appears thinner or is of a different color.
 You may also hear water flowing underneath as you near a chute/tunnel area.
 Like a crevasse, if the tunnel is large enough, a climber can fall through the weakened snow surface and be buried and/or swept by the water under the snow down the tunnel.
 A fall into the tunnel on a steep slope can also precipitate backfill of snow from above into the tunnel as the melting, weakened snow surface moves to stabilize itself.

-Water-melt tunnels can be large permanent features below established glaciers and year-round snowfields, or short-lived, more shallow features on seasonal snowfields.
-Accidents and fatalities from falling into water-melt chutes/tunnels are rare, though these melt features are common.
-However, risk a chute/tunnel posses to a climber is related to a multitude of factors including: the steepness of the slope, the thickness of the snowpack, the terrain below the snow, the amount of melting occurring, whether a tunnel already exists or is forming, and if a chute/tunnel is large enough and close enough to the surface to collapse and fall into.
+Water-melt tunnels can be large permanent features below established glaciers and year-round snowfields or short-lived, more shallow features on seasonal snowfields.
+Accidents and fatalities from falling into water-melt chutes/tunnels are rare but these melt features are common.
+The risk that a chute/tunnel poses to a climber is related to a multitude of factors including: the steepness of the slope, the thickness of the snowpack, the terrain below the snow, the amount of melt that is occurring, whether a tunnel already exists or is forming, and if a chute/tunnel is large enough and close enough to the surface to collapse and fall into.

-In 1987 a climber died on Mount Borah in an accident involving an uncontrolled self-arrest, combined with falling into a water-melt tunnel, and being buried by an avalanche he triggered.
-It’s important to assess your terrain for the potential of water-melt tunnels before selecting your descent path.
+In 1987, a climber died on Mount Borah in an accident involving an uncontrolled self-arrest combined with falling into a water-melt tunnel and being buried by an avalanche that he triggered.
+It is important to assess the terrain for the potential of water-melt tunnels before selecting your descent path.